Hokku - (2007)

 For medium voice, this gentle setting of the three statements lie symmetrically across a seven-measure period in the accompaniment, with the last period extended into a final cadence, D-flat in the accompaniment forcing the D in the vocal line to move, suggesting that the creative process "loves not to linger."

-The score in the medium key is available as a free PDF download, though any major commercial performance or recording of the work is prohibited without prior arrangement with the composer.
+The score for Hokku in the medium key is available as a free PDF download, though any major commercial performance or recording of the work is prohibited without prior arrangement with the composer.
 Click on the graphic below for this piano-vocal score.

 Hokku